elad-bar/playarr/docs/MONGODB_ENTITIES.md

 2. **Title Key as Foreign Key**: `title_key` is used consistently across collections (`titles`, `provider_titles`, `users.watchlist.movies`, `users.watchlist.tvshows`) as the primary relationship key.

-3. **Per-User Live TV**: Channels and programs are stored per user, allowing each user to have their own Live TV configuration.
+3. **Provider-Based Live TV**: Channels and programs are stored per provider, automatically synced from active IPTV providers.
+All users access the same provider-sourced channels, with personal watchlists for filtering.

 4. **Soft Delete for Providers**: Providers use a `deleted` flag for soft deletion, allowing data retention while hiding providers from active use.